 When can I claim it?

 You can claim State Pension when you reach the qualifying age.
-This is now the same for all genders and is gradually increasing to reach 66 on 6th October 2020.
-Further increases are planned after this.
+This is now the same for all genders.
+It is gradually increasing to reach 66 on 6th October 2020 and further increases are planned after this.
 The Gov.uk website can tell you when you’ll reach State Pension age.

 Changes to the State Pension

 Changes to the State Pension were introduced on 6 April 2016.
 The new system replaces basic and Additional State Pensions with one new pension.

 The new State Pension rules only apply to people who reach State Pension age on or after 6 April 2016.
 If you reached State Pension age before that, you will be claiming under the old system (basic and Additional State Pension), even if you deferred your claim.